bartr/autogitops/README.md

 ## Running Locally

-- The key to running with docker is to mount `autogitops` as a volume
+- The key to running with docker is to mount the current directory as a volume

 ```bash